How to become Chartered

 Step 1: Ensure you meet the Entry Criteria and Key Competencies:

 Through your application, you need to ensure you demonstrate how you meet one of the three criteria given below:

 Has a degree or post-graduate qualification and has a minimum of four years relevant continuous experience in wastes management including structured training.

 Is a Corporate Member of a relevant Chartered Institution and has a minimum of two years relevant continuous experience in wastes management.

-If you don't meet either of the above criteria, you can apply via the Experienced Practitioner Route, which involves the submission of an additional report with your application form:
+If you don't meet either of the above criteria, and have five years' experience within the resource and waste sector, you can apply via the Experienced Practitioner Route, which involves the submission of an additional report with your application form:

 Experienced Practitioner Route

 This route into Membership is designed for those who have considerable experience within the waste industry but have few or no formal qualifications.
 An additional report is required and should be submitted with your application.
 For full information please click HERE

 Manager will be required to demonstrate how they meet the following competencies